IDMNYU/sound-studio-s2024/Class3/README.md

 - Noise

 Take just a couple of these and try to build a simple synthesizer.
 See if you can get it to play a melody.
 Be sure to figure out a way to add some modulation to the overall thing, perhaps using `mousestate`.
 Record the output.
 If you've got time, make it look nice in presentation mode.

+## Week 1 (feb 6)
+- Reshma
+- Henry

+## Week 2 (feb 13)
+- Pierson
+- Kitty

+## Week 3 (feb 20)
+- Rolly
+- Orpheus

+## Week 4 (feb 27)
+- Audrey
+- Henry
+- Karan

+## Week 5 (mar 5)
+- Kaiwen
+- Flora
+- Zoe
+- Aditi

+## Reshma
+- Materials?
+- Arduino?
+- Collaboration
+- Fractals?
+- Combining Max with exterior technologies
+- Serial (which as we know connects to Arduino)
+- Visualization?
+- Ableton Connect Kit?
+- Sounds falling into each other?

+## Herui
+- Astra
+- New GUI for manipulating sounds in the browser
+- SPAT?
+- Three.js?
+- WebGL
+- Code of Music + Sound Studio
+- Proximity to manage
+- Feedback?
+- Toy vs. Tool?
+- Experimental vs. Mainstream?
+- Visualization?
+What does the UI do?
+- Use Max for three.js?
+- Record function?

+- Pioneer??